Skip to main content

 Use remaining items.
 Items you haven't used by floor 4 are items wasted.
 Whatever's left in the inventory, deploy it.
 The run ends after floor 4 regardless.

 Settle the bank before the last hand, not during it.
 A common floor 4 mistake is arguing over who contributes what to the final shared pot while a round is already live.
 Agree on the split one hand early so the whole group commits its remaining balance with no hesitation.
-A single skipped contribution because two players assumed the other would cover it is enough to miss the best-ending threshold on the last floor.
+A single skipped contribution because two players assumed the other would cover it is enough to leave you short of clearing the debt at all, let alone having anything left to risk on the coin flip.

 Frequently Asked Questions